ShavonneReynolds/TheGoodPlace-DataAnalysis/README.md

 ## Data Sources

 Episode Data: The first dataset used for this analysis is the "the_good_place_episodes" file, containing detailed information about every episode created.
 IMDb Data: The second dataset used for this analysis is the "the_good_place_imdb" file, containing detailed information about ratings for every episode.

+**Both Datasets were sourced from [Kaggle](https://www.kaggle.com/datasets/bcruise/the-good-place-episode-data); however, the CSV file has been included in this repository.**

 ## Tools